Agile-IoT/agile-policy-sample/README.md

 * contacts: keeps an in-memory list of contacts (objects with name, number and email attributes) and sends them to the browser
 * github: queries github to obtain the latest news from the agile-iot organization and renders the latest events with the icon of the github user, the kind of action and the repository associated with it.
+* sql: queries a sql database through the [agile-sql](https://github.com/Agile-IoT/agile-sql) connector.
+It creates a user table, inserts a new user and displays the current entries of the table.
+On each page reload a new user is added.

 ### Extensibility